Continuous Integration for Verification of Simulink Models

 - Reduced development time.
-Repeatable processes with built-in quality assurance lead to faster delivery of high-quality products.
-Automated deployment means that your code is always production-ready.
+Repeatable processes with built-in quality assurance led to faster delivery of high-quality products.
+Automated deployment means that your code is always production ready.

 - Improved collaboration.
 With CI, developers have a defined process for managing change sets and merging their code into the production line.
 Consistent processes make managing large teams possible and reduce the cost of ramping up new developers.

 - Audit-ready code.
 The CI workflow provides an extensive audit trail.
 For every change making its way through the CI pipeline, it’s possible to identify who made the change, who reviewed it, and the nature of the change, as well as dependencies, tests and their results, and any number of related reports and artifacts generated along the way.

 By design, the CI workflow and tools are language- and domain-neutral.
 This means that the challenge is to teach CI tools, systems, and processes to speak Model-Based Design—in other words, to make Simulink® and related tools the lingua franca of the CI workflow.

 This can be done by integrating three key components of Model-Based Design into the CI workflow: verification, code generation, and testing (Figure 2).
 Model-Based Design emphasizes early verification, which maps to the CI pipeline with a Verify phase before the Build phase.
 Code generation takes place in the Build phase.
 Dynamic testing through simulation and static analysis of generated code can be done in the Test phase.

 Here is an overview of how we teach the CI workflow to speak Model-Based Design: